zanieb/algol/README.md

 # algol

-A Python library for managing daemon proceses and background services.
+A Python library for managing daemon processes and background services.

 ## Installation